pharo-ide/ClassAnnotation/README.md

 ```
 Notice that each annotation includes the annotated class and the selector of declaration method.

-All annotations are cached in the special registry.
+All annotations are cached in special registry.
 It is cheap to query them.

 ## Extending classes with meta information
 Because annotations are declared in methods it provides interesting feature to extend meta information by external packages.